Da Nang City Vietnam Travel Guide

 Consider a day trip to this UNESCO site for an immersive historical experience outside the city.
 It features ancient Cham ruins.

 Another UNESCO site, Hoi An, is a brief drive away.
-Its good-preserved architecture and lantern-lit roads are a must-see for cultural exploration.
+Its well-preserved architecture and lantern-lit roads are a must-see for cultural exploration.

-A mountain resort featuring the Golden Bridge and a Native of france Village.
-A day-long outing for recreation and unique sights.
+A peak resort including the Golden Bridge and a French Village.
+A full day trip for entertainment and unique sights.
 Tickets are available.